-A series of wild screams, and the sounds underneath the kitchen floorboards just reminds me a soul is decaying.
+Another series of wild screams and the sounds underneath the kitchen floorboards remind me a soul is decaying.
 I put my hand in his for support.
-I watch his fingers jerk, but eventually they respond and curl around mine.
+I watch fingers jerk, but eventually, they respond and curl around mine.

 “Thank you,” he sniffs.
-“I am frightened confiding for fear my words would be used against me, even if it was on accident.
+“I am frightened confiding for fear my words would be used against me again, even if it was an accident.
 You said kindness and authenticity impress you.
-I am showing explicable, undeniable, affection now, am I not?”
+And here I am, showing explicable, undeniable affection now, am I not?”

 “My bride is unable to talk coherently to her husband.
-He wants to converse, seek council, hear opinions, laugh, cry, all these things I cannot do anymore.
-It is a harrowing, lonely, existence.
-It is terrible knowing I acted out of ignorance when I reveled secrets, and such, to supposed friendships and it resulted in distress.
+He wants to converse, seek counsel, hear opinions, laugh, cry, all these things he cannot do anymore.
+It is a harrowing, lonely existence.
+It is terrible knowing I acted out of ignorance when I revealed secrets and such to supposed friendships, resulting in distress.
 Would you do me the honor, Nehemiah?”

 “I would hope you are not suggesting marriage?”
 I quip.

 “Hardly,” he snorts.
 “You are a tad ugly to be delicious, which a female heartily affords a feast for the male eyes.”

 “So, she does,” I fidget.
 “A little too much information.”

 “First, you said I was holding back, and now, I am being too honest.
 There is just no pleasing you, is there?”

 “What I meant was, I want to trust you.”